The Citizens of NYCHA

-Journalist Rico Washington and photographer Shino Yanagawa fuse their individual sociocultural experiences and unique perspectives on a vibrant, collaborative palate of insightful photojournalism with We The People: The Citizens of NYCHA in Photos + Words.
-Inspired by the documentarian works of Jacob Riis, Gordon Parks, Ruiko Yoshida, Timothy Greenfield-Sanders and Elvis Mitchell, Washington and Yanagawa brazenly explore the concept of second-class citizenship as applied to blacks and Latinos residing in New York City’s Housing Authority sites.
-Through the indelible mediums of still photography and journalism, the complexities at the crossroads of self-identity, stigma, struggle, and transcendence are skillfully examined.
+Inspired by the 2009 nomination and confirmation of former Bronxdale Housing Project resident and Supreme Court justice Honorable Sonia Sotomayer, We The People brazenly explores the var- ied stigmas and stereotypes applied to New York City’s Housing Authority sites and the residents who live in them.
+Through the indelible mediums of still photography and text, the complexities at the crossroads of self-identity, stigma, struggle, and transcendence are skillfully examined.
 At the impetuous hands of yellow journalism, sensationalist media, and political baiting tactics, residents of housing projects have endured decades of disdain from larger society.
-We The People functions as a redemption song for the stereotyped and the stymied.
+We The People functions as a redemption song for a marginalized populace.

 We The People offers and in-depth look at how New York City public housing has impacted soci- ety-at-large by producing some of the world’s most influential and dynamic artists, entrepreneurs, athletes, musicians, politicians, and thinkers.
 Both former residents of housing projects, Washing- ton and Yanagawa aim to lift the ubiquitous cloak of darkness cast onto the city’s public housing community via candid interviews and photo shoots with over 50 current and former New York City public housing residents.
 The photo shoots and interviews took place over the course of roughly 15 months (2009-2011) in New York City.
 The We The People exhibition includes photographs coupled with textual interview excerpts, insightful short-form essays, and video loops.